sun-heqi/Hot2Mol/README.md

 ### Prepare pharmacophore hypotheses

-Hot2Mol requires a pharmacophore hypothesis of "hot-spot" residues as input.
-Construct the hypothesis by sampling pharmacophores from the top-3 hot-spot residues identified using docking methods like [HawkDock](http://cadd.zju.edu.cn/hawkdock/), which computes residue-wise binding energy with MM/GBSA.
-Hot-spot residues can also be obtained from relevant literature.
+The input to Hot2Mol should be a pharmacophore hypothesis based on the "hot-spot" residues of a PPI target.
+The first step is to identify the top three hot-spot residues.
+This can be achieved using docking methods such as [HawkDock](http://cadd.zju.edu.cn/hawkdock/), which calculates residue-specific binding energies via MM/GBSA.
+From these results, the residues contributing most to binding energy can be selected.
+Alternatively, hot-spot residues can be identified through literature research.
+For instance, in the MDM2/p53 interaction, the key hot-spots are Leu26, Trp23, and Phe19 on the p53 peptide.

-A pharmacophore hypothesis should be provided in `.posp` format, which includes the type of pharmacophore feature in the first column and spatial coordinates in the last three columns.
+A pharmacophore hypothesis should be provided in `.posp` format, which includes the type of pharmacophore feature in the first column and 3D coordinates in the last three columns.
 See `data/1z92_IL2R.posp` for an example.

 **Supported pharmacophore types**:
 - AROM: aromatic ring